square/moshi/README.md

 The codegen adapter requires that your Kotlin types and their properties be either `internal` or `public` (this is Kotlin’s default visibility).

 Kotlin codegen has no additional runtime dependency.
-You’ll need to add the following to your build to enable the annotation processor:
+You’ll need to [enable kapt][kapt] and then add the following to your build to enable the annotation processor:

 ```xml
 <dependency>